Vitamin B1 (thiamine or aneurine):

 - Glossitis

-- Damage to the digestive tract and the central nervous system (CNS)
+- Damage to the digestive tract and central nervous system (CNS)

-Usual recommended dosage: 6 to 8 mg / liter of blood.
+Recommended dosage: 6 to 8 mg/liter of blood.

 Vitamin B5 (pantothenic acid or panthenol):

-Vitamin B5 is the essential constituent of coenzyme A and is involved in the metabolism of carbohydrates, lipids and proteins.
+Vitamin B5 is the essential component of coenzyme A and is involved in the metabolism of carbohydrates, lipids and proteins.

 - Promotes healing

-- Prevents liver disorders, colitis, gastroenteritis, eczema, leg disorders
+- Prevents liver disorders, colitis, gastroenteritis, eczema, leg disorders, etc.

-- Stimulates many functions: vitality of hair and nails, muscle capacity, adrenal glands, anti-stress
+- Stimulates a wide range of functions: hair and nail vitality, muscular capacity, adrenal glands, anti-stress, etc.

 - Organic eggs

-As a result, deficiencies are rarely observed, except in people with alcohol dependence and pregnant women.
+As a result, deficiencies are rarely observed, except in alcohol-dependent individuals and pregnant women.

 Vitamin B6 (pyroxine, pyridoxine, pyridoxamine, pyridoxal, adermine or vitamin G):